rangsimanketkaew/Auto-NWChem/README.md

 ```
 utilfname: cannot allocate:Received an Error in Communication
 ```
 This error message is telling you that NWChem cannot allocate the memory with number of processors.
-The user have to specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
+The user must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
 This issue can be easily fixed by adding a memory keyword into INPUT-FILE.nw, e.g.
 ```
 memory 1 gb